ualsg/global-streetscapes/README.md

 # Global Streetscapes
 [![License: CC BY-SA 4.0](https://licensebuttons.net/l/by-sa/4.0/80x15.png)](https://creativecommons.org/licenses/by-sa/4.0/)

-Repository for all code used for download and processing of the NUS Global Streetscapes dataset, developed by the [Urban Analytics Lab (UAL)](https://ual.sg/) at the National University of Singapore (NUS).
+Repository for the code used for download and processing of the NUS Global Streetscapes dataset, developed by the [Urban Analytics Lab (UAL)](https://ual.sg/) at the National University of Singapore (NUS).

-You can read more on the [project website](https://ual.sg/project/global-streetscapes/) too.
+You can read more about this project on [its website](https://ual.sg/project/global-streetscapes/) too.
-The project website includes an overview of the project together with the background, [paper](https://www.sciencedirect.com/science/article/pii/S0924271624002612#d1e3239), FAQ, etc.
+It includes an overview of the project together with the background, [paper](https://doi.org/10.1016/j.isprsjprs.2024.06.023), examples, FAQ, etc.

-The journal paper can be found [here](https://www.sciencedirect.com/science/article/pii/S0924271624002612) and the dataset is hosted in [huggingface](https://huggingface.co/datasets/NUS-UAL/global-streetscapes).
+The journal paper can be found [here](https://doi.org/10.1016/j.isprsjprs.2024.06.023) and the dataset is hosted in [huggingface](https://huggingface.co/datasets/NUS-UAL/global-streetscapes).

+This repository contains also a detailed [Wiki](https://github.com/ualsg/global-streetscapes/wiki/) with tutorials.

 ![mosaic](img/mosaic_graphical_abstract.png)

-**Global Streetscapes** is an open dataset made up of 10 million Street-View Images (SVIs) spanning 688 cities from 212 countries and regions, crowdsourced from [Mapillary](https://www.mapillary.com/) and [KartaView](https://kartaview.org/landing).
+**Global Streetscapes** is an open dataset made up of 10 million Street View Images (SVIs) spanning 688 cities from 212 countries and regions, crowdsourced from [Mapillary](https://www.mapillary.com/) and [KartaView](https://kartaview.org/landing).
-The map below shows the geographical coverage of the dataset.
+The map below illustrates the geographical coverage of the dataset.

 ![map](img/figure_1_600dpi_purple3_cities688_all_standard_new_updated.png)